 This feature adds multiple extensions to various objects and rules, increasing the flexibility of how SD-WAN can be set up.

 cost parameter is added for SD-WAN members, to support assigning a cost value to each interface.
 It can be used in SLA mode rules to select the lowest cost link from the links that otherwise satisfy the SLA.
-If the costs are the same, the configuration order is used.
+The lowest possible cost for a link is 0.
+If the costs are the same, the Interface preference order is used to select a link.

 To configure interface cost: